Effects of Corners in Surface Superconductivity

-We now specify in more details our assumptions on the domain $ \Omega $.
-First, we require that it is simply connected and its boundary $ \partial \Omega $ is Lipschitz (see, e.g., \cite[Definition 1.4.5.1]{Gr}), i.e., it is a curvilinear polygon of class $ C^{\infty} $, given by smooth pieces glued together at finitely many points, where however the curvature remains finite (no cusps).
+We now specify in more detail our assumptions on the domain $ \Omega $.
+First, we require that it is simply connected and its boundary $ \partial \Omega $ is Lipschitz (see, e.g., \cite[Def.
+1.4.5.1]{Gr}) {and, more concretely,} it is a curvilinear polygon of class $ C^{\infty} $, given by smooth pieces glued together at finitely many points, where however the curvature remains finite (no cusps).
 These assumptions are the same made, e.g., in \cite{BNF,CG,HK}.

 \begin{asum}[Piecewise smooth boundary] \mbox{} \\ Let $\Om$ be a bounded open subset of $\R^2$.
 We assume that $ \partial \Omega $ is a smooth curvilinear polygon, i.e., for every $ \rv \in \partial \Omega $ there exists a neighborhood $ U $ of $ \rv $ and a map $ \phiv: U \to \R^2 $, such that \begin{enumerate}[(1)] \item $ \phiv $ is injective; \item $ \phiv $ together with $ \phiv^{-1} $ (defined from $ \phiv (U) $) are smooth; \item the region $\Om \cap U $ coincides with either $ \lf\{ \rv \in \Om \: | \: \lf( \phiv(\rv) \ri)_1 < 0 \ri\}$ or $ \lf\{ \rv \in \Om \: | \: \lf( \phiv(\rv) \ri)_2 < 0 \ri\}$ or $ \lf\{ \rv \in \Om \: | \: \lf( \phiv(\rv) \ri)_1 < 0, \lf( \phiv(\rv) \ri)_2 < 0 \ri\} $, where $ \lf( \phiv \ri)_j$ stands for the $ j-$th component of $ \phiv $. \end{enumerate} \end{asum}